Cocaine in the United States: 2020s

 According to the Drug Enforcement Administration (DEA), about 93% of the cocaine in the United States originated in Colombia and was smuggled into the United States across the Mexico–United States border.

-In 2020, the state of Oregon became the first U.S. state to decriminalize cocaine.
-This new law prevents people with small amounts of cocaine from facing jail time.
-In 2020, the U.S. state of Oregon would also become the first state to decriminalize the use of heroin.
-This measure will allow people with small amounts to avoid arrest.
-The measure was adopted by referendum 3 November 2020, and introduced a Drug Addiction Treatment and Recovery Act, effective 3 December 2020.
+In 2020, the state of Oregon became the only U.S. state to decriminalize cocaine.
+The law prevented people with small amounts of cocaine from facing jail time.
+In 2020, the U.S. state of Oregon also became the sole state to decriminalize the use of heroin.
+The law allowed people with small amounts to also avoid arrest.
+The measure was adopted by referendum on 3 November 2020, and introduced a Drug Addiction Treatment and Recovery Act, effective 3 December 2020.
 The Act introduced changes to Oregon law (ORS), effective 1 February 2021, including reclassification of most possession offences.
 It also introduced measures for better treatment and recovery for drug addiction.
-In April 2024, Oregon would pass a reformation to Measure 110 to recriminalize drug possession (including cocaine) as a misdemeanor due to the failure of implementing said Measure.
+In April 2024, Oregon reformed Measure 110 to recriminalize drug possession (including cocaine) as a misdemeanor due to the failure of implementing the measure.